Disclosure: As an Amazon Associate EssentialPicks earn from qualifying purchases.

-At the bottom of the Samsung tab and the Apple iPad pro, you will find connection pin which snaps to the keyboard accessory.
+At the bottom of the Samsung Tab and the Apple iPad Pro, you will find a connection pin which snaps to the keyboard accessory.
 The keyboard accessory is available separately for both the devices.
 These keyboards magnetically attach to the tablet and can also work as a tablet stand.
 These keyboards are made for typing-heavy work.

 The Samsung Galaxy tab s4 has a feature called Samsung Dex.
 It allows you to plug your tablet to an external monitor and use the tablet as a desktop.
 You can also use the Samsung tablet like a traditional drawing pad where you look at the monitor and draw artwork on the tablet.

-Other than keyboard and Samsung Dex the Galaxy tab also supports an external mouse which can be useful during the Samsung Dex mode.
+Other than the keyboard and Samsung Dex the Galaxy tab also supports an external mouse that can be useful during the Samsung Dex mode.

 Summary – Is iPad Pro better than Samsung Galaxy Tab s4

 For most of the people looking for the best tablet for drawing.
 Yes, iPad Pro is better than the Galaxy tab s4 in many ways.

 If we neglect all the bells and whistles and only look at raw drawing capabilities then both the tablet has an equally good screen and stylus and can last for a long period on a single charge.

 Is iPad worth the price